6 November 2019 by David Warne

 How does it work?

-Carbon offset schemes work on the principle whereby you invest in a project that helps reduce CO2 emissions somewhere in the world to compensate for – or ‘offset’ – your emissions.
+Carbon offset schemes work on the principle whereby you invest in a project that physically removes CO2 from the air somewhere in the world to compensate for – or ‘offset’ – your emissions.
 In the case of offsetting a flight, you essentially purchase carbon credits equivalent to the amount of CO2 that your seat on a flight is responsible for.

 What about other types of travel?

-Offset schemes aren’t just limited to compensating for flights; you can offset other modes of travel such as cruises and journeys by car and most schemes even allow you to calculate and offset emissions created in almost every area of our daily lives, from heating a house to shopping for certain types of goods.
+Offset schemes aren’t just limited to compensating for flights; you can offset other modes of travel such as cruises and journeys by car.
+Indeed, most schemes even allow you to calculate and offset emissions created in almost every area of your daily lives, from heating your house to shopping for certain types of goods.

 Where does my money go?

-The money raised from offsetting is invested in projects that typically focus on renewable energy, reforestation and providing environmentally sustainable cooking stoves for communities in developing countries.
+The money raised from offsetting is invested in projects that typically focus on renewable energy, reforestation and providing environmentally sustainable cooking stoves - all of which have a carbon-positive impact.

 How much does it cost?

-Most organisations that offer offset schemes provide an online calculator to help you work out your emissions and then allow you to make a payment based on the emissions created.
+Most organisations that offer offset schemes provide an online calculator to help you work out your emissions and then allow you to make a payment towards one or more of their projects.

 For short flights the cost to offset can be surprisingly low; for example, to offset the emissions for a flight from London to Nice can be as low as £1.82.